National Vietnam Veterans Day event planned in Richmond

 From staff reports

-The free event will be held Wednesday, March 29, 6-8 p.m. at the memorial at 621 S. Belvidere St.
+The free event is scheduled March 29 from 6 to 8 p.m. at the war memorial at 621 S. Belvidere St.

-Author Barbara Powers Wyatt will speak about her book and also be available to sign copies.
-Guests also will be invited to view the Virginia War Memorial’s new exhibit, 50 Years Beyond: The Vietnam Veteran Experience following the presentation.
+Author Barbara Powers Wyatt will speak about her book and also will be available to sign copies.
+Guests will be invited to view the war memorial’s new exhibit, "50 Years Beyond: The Vietnam Veteran Experience," following the presentation.

 For details, visit